 This can also reduce the number of customer complaints, particularly with phone calls or e-mails, which can be extremely resource consuming to handle.
 With the addition of real-time end-user messaging, i.e. about limited ticket availability, customer service phone queues can be significantly reduced.

-Our online queue system also provides fair access to your website, since our queue pages have our ‘Known User’ feature that provides each end-user a specific queue ID and therefore does not allow anyone to bypass the queue prematurely or unfairly.
+Our online queue system also provides fair access to your website.
+Using our server-side Connectors, you provide each user a specific queue ID and therefore do not allow anyone to bypass the queue prematurely or unfairly.
 Placing your customers in an online queue when your website is stressed means that instead of possibly having some end-users not be able to access your website due to unforeseen issues, all end-users are given a fair opportunity to access your website.

 Most importantly, only a small fraction of your customers will actually ever see a queue page.
 The vast majority of end-users are redirected immediately and will never experience the queue.
 So, potentially, the experience of an online queue will impact only a small number of your customers to optimize the experience for the majority of your customers, and to maximize your revenue during an extreme end-user peak.